Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 For dependencies on build targets of other packages package name should be specified - as sub-package of current package, global versioned package or sub-package of a global versioned package.

 Public dependencies are also dependencies of build targets which depend on current build target.
-Usually a dependency should be public if definitions from its headers are used in public header files of current build target.
+Usually a dependency should be public, if definitions from its headers are used in public header files of current build target.
 But there may be some other reasons to make a dependency public.
 If a dependency is used only internally (like its headers are imported only within source files), it should be made private.